On a generalisation of Cameron's base size conjecture: Introduction

 \vs

-The main challenge when the conjugacy assumption on our subgroup tuples is removed is that we need to adopt a uniform approach that is applicable to any non-standard tuple.
-In particular, our arguments no longer depend on a particular action of our group $G$, which means that we are always bound to worst case fixed point ratio estimates over all maximal subgroups of $G$ for all prime order elements of $G$.
+The main challenge when the conjugacy assumption on our subgroup tuples is removed is that we often need to work with a very large number of possibilities of non-standard tuples, which forces us to adopt a uniform approach that allows us to handle all cases simultaneously.
+More specifically, our main strategy is to obtain a uniform upper bound on $\widehat{Q}(G, \tau)$ that applies to any choice of non-standard tuple $\tau$, which often means that for every choice of prime order element in $G$, we are bound to worst-case fixed point ratio estimates over all non-standard subgroups of our group $G$.

-Existing worst case bounds in the literature for a given element $x\in G$ might be good enough for a particular action of $G$, but might not be sufficient in this general setting.
 This means that we will often need to obtain stronger fixed point ratio estimates for our purposes.
 We state those in Theorem~\ref{thm:low-rank-fprs} for the classical groups.
 For exceptional groups, we record worst case fixed point ratio estimates over non-parabolic actions in Propositions~\ref{prop:e6-fpr}, \ref{prop:e6-fpr-q2}, \ref{prop:e7-fpr}, and \ref{prop:f4-fpr}.
 Our main source for obtaining those is inspection of \cite{BLS} and \cite{B18}, and in some instances we need to improve what currently is available.
 We give detailed information in Sections~\ref{s:prelims-main}, \ref{s:fprbounds} and \ref{s:non-parabolics}.

+Let us see an example that illustrates the necessity of stronger fixed point ratio estimates in certain cases.
+Consider the case $G_ 0 = {\rm Sp}_6(q)$ for even $q$ and let $\tau = (H, H, H, K)$ be a $4$-tuple of $G$ with $H$ of type $G_2(q)$ and $K$ not of type $G_2(q)$.
+In~\cite{fprIV} Burness shows that ${\rm fpr}(x, G/H) < |x^G|^{-0.250}$ and moreover, he shows that the bound is best possible.
+It turns out that this bound is not sufficient to force $b(G, G/H) = 4$, and so Burness uses a constructive approach instead in the proof of~\cite[3.5]{B07} to force $b(G, G/H) = 4$.

+Due to the fact that $K$ is not of the same type as $H$, it would be much harder to obtain a geometric argument.
+Moreover, whilst sufficient to show that $b(G, G/K) \leqs 4$, the bound ${\rm fpr}(x, G/K) < |x^G|^{-1/3}$ obtained by Burness in~\cite{fprI, fprII, fprIII, fprIV} is not good enough to establish the regularity of $\tau$.
+However, it turns out that we can improve ${\rm fpr}(x, G/K)$ enough for any choice of $K$, so that we can use a probabilistic approach.
+More details can be found in Propositions~\ref{prop:sp6} and~\ref{prop:a3}.

-Additionally, for classical groups there are certain instances where existing information on $\eta_G(t)$ is no longer sufficient on our purposes and we will need stronger results.
+Additionally, for classical groups there are certain instances where existing information on $\eta_G(t)$ is no longer sufficient for our purposes and we will need stronger results.
 We obtain those in Section~\ref{s:eta}.

 \vs